CognifyDev/ClashOfGods/README/README-English.md

 This mod adds many interesting roles to the vanilla game.

 # Development
-The MOD is still under development, and if you are good at dedveloping Among Us mod, you can join us.
+The MOD is still under development, and if you are good at developing Among Us mod, you can join us.

 # [Discord](https://discord.gg/uWZGh4Chde)